 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Federation's business model for managing them.
 With the exception of trade receivables that do not contain a significant financing component or for which the Federation has applied the practical expedient, the Federation initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
-Trade receivables that do not contain a significant financing component or for which the Federation as applied the transaction price determined under KIFRS 1115.
+Trade receivables that do not contain a significant financing component or for which the Federation has applied the practical expedient are measured at the transaction price determined under KIFRS 1115.
 Refer to the accounting policies in Note 2.2.2 Revenue from contracts with customers.